eellak/fossbot-web-simulator/godot/README.md

 * The velocities of the motors are not taken into consideration in rotation of x degrees (currently).
 * Final rotation position is rounded (currently) in godot.
 * Ground Sensor id are "hardcoded" in godot and set according to the yaml file of fossbot simulation in vrep.
+* Camera sensors (ground + light) positions and rotations should be changed inside of godot (so they update with robot).